xiongrxchn/IntelBri.github.io/index.md

 ### 3.1 Phenomena of Interest

-Road conditions are naturally sensed from a moving entity that can measure vibrations and impulses during a drive [4].
-The general monitoring metrics intended to measure road condition and performance including:
+The vibration patterns sensed by the driving cars actually reflect the road conditions being monitored [4].
+The general sensing signals intended to assess road conditions include:

-1. Vibration - Acceleration is the most common measure taken to characterize vibrations.
-When the vehicle drive on flat road conditions, the three x, y, and z gravity of acceleration values (g) were steady while the three x, y, and z gravity of acceleration values (g) reflect pulse signals on thhe road with potholes.
+1. Vibration - Acceleration is the common measurement in characterizing vibrations.
+When the participating vehicles move on smooth roads, the acceleration values (g) are typically steady, while acceleration may show fluctuated signals when driving on bad road conditions with potholes.

-2. Georeferenced locations - GPS is linked to each accelerometer for data to be georeferenced.
-Therefore, we record the locations of detected road potholes.
+2. Georeferenced locations - We also use the GPS module to record the trajectory of the moving vehicles.
+Therefore, we can report the georeferenced locations for each identified road pothole.

 ### 3.2 Sensor(s) Used

-The Patrolman system consists of Raspberry Pi, MPU-6050 six-axis accelerometers, GPS, and a battery.
-In this project, the team collects vehicles' driving data (we use a toy car instead) and leverages sensors mounted on a testing vehicle.
+In this project, the team leverage and collect signals from sensor mounted on a testing vehicle (we use a toy car instead).The Patrolman system consists of Raspberry Pi, MPU-6050 six-axis accelerometers, GPS, and a power bank for power supply.

   - Accelerometer: MPU-6050 Six-Axis (Gyro + Accelerometer) MEMS

-The MPU6050 sensor module is a complete 6-axis Motion Tracking Device.
-It combines 3-axis Gyroscope, 3-axis Accelerometer, and Digital Motion Processor all in a small package.
-Also, it has an additional feature of the on-chip Temperature sensor.
-It has an I2C bus interface to communicate with the microcontrollers.
+The MPU6050 sensor is a 6-axis Motion Tracking module, which combines 3-axis Gyroscope and 3-axis Accelerometer.
+The features and specifications of this sensor (descriptions from [wiki](https://www.electronicwings.com/sensors-modules/mpu6050-gyroscope-accelerometer-temperature-sensor-module)) are shown below:

 #### Features and Specifications
 ```markdown